 I think that managers need to know about information technology to know how the system actually works.
 If they know how the system actually works then instead of calling in someone from the outside to fix the problem they can fix it.

-In a business context, information resources refer to the various assets that organizations possess to support their operations and decision-making processes.
+In a business context, information resources refer to various assets that organizations possess to support their operations.
 These resources can include procedures, software, hardware, security measures, facilities, and physical buildings.
-Understanding and effectively utilizing these resources is crucial for businesses to function efficiently and stay competitive in today’s digital age.
+They are essential for the smooth functioning of a business and can be distributed throughout different areas of a company.